vitorccs/arduino-halloween-witch/README.md

 # Arduino Halloween Witch
-Fun Halloween toy made in Arduino whichs detects people presence and plays a witch audio and activates a servo motor.
+Fun Halloween toy made in Arduino whichs detects people presence and plays an audio of a witch laughing.

 ![image](https://github.com/vitorccs/arduino-halloween-witch/assets/9891961/c8869ce1-a40a-4559-9e07-06a2c4c21a3c)